frank3stein/Carousel/README.md

 If you want to check the running project https://frank3stein.github.io/Carousel/.

 Note: If you encounter sharp error while npm i, you probably run the latest node version.
-Gulp-responsive dependecny sharp does not work with the latest node versions.
+Gulp-responsive dependency sharp does not work with the latest node versions.
 With 10, it does work. `nvm use 10` if you have nvm installed.